shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

 * Full node: [hsd][4]
 * Light node: [hnsd][5]

 We are gonna setup the full node `hsd` daemon as our DNS resolver.
-You can override the DNS server settings for either your individual device on you home network (desktop, Smart TV) but it's recommended to override the DNS server settings in your Wi-Fi router if you have access to it.

-Since it's a full node we are gonna need to maintain the full chain state which can easily take multiple gigabytes of storage in addition to a 24x7 running system on you home network.
+Since it's a full node we are gonna need to maintain the full chain state which can easily take multiple gigabytes (around 3-4 GB) of storage along with a 24*7 running system on your home network.
 The recommended hardware for this is:

-* A Raspberry Pi or any other single board computer with atleast 2 GB of Ram
+* A Raspberry Pi or any other single board computer with at least 2 GB of Ram running a Linux OS
 * A portable/external HDD/SDD with least a 500GB storage space.

+If you'd rather not run the full node or don't have a device with sufficient storage space you can setup a light node instead which will only take up a few megabytes of storage instead of gigabytes.
+For brevity I'm only gonna discuss setting up the full node here.

 Once you have the required hardware we can start setting up the software.
-I'd recommended use docker images to avoid dependency hell.
+I'd recommend using docker images to avoid dependency hell.

 You can build your own docker image from the [hsd][4] repo or use a pre-built one I have over at docker hub at [shalzz/hsd][7].